DotNetAnalyzers/StyleCopAnalyzers/documentation/Configuration.md

 | `includeInferredTupleElementNames` | false | 1.2.0 | Specifies whether inferred tuple element names will be analyzed as well. |
 | `tupleElementNameCasing` | "PascalCase" | 1.2.0 | Specifies the casing convention used for tuple element names. |

-The following example shows a settings file which requires tuple element names to use PascalCase for all tuple elements (including inferred element names).
+The following example shows a settings file which requires tuple element names to use camel case for all tuple elements (including inferred element names).

 ```json
 {